travis-ci/docs-travis-ci-com/user/enterprise/trusty-beta.md

 1. SSH into the platform machine
 2. Run `travis console`
 3. Then run `Travis::Features.enable_for_all(:template_selection); Travis::Features.enable_for_all(:multi_os)`
-4. You can now exit the console and disconnect from the Travis Enterprise platform machine
+4. Type in `exit` to leave the console
+5. Disconnect from the Travis Enterprise platform machine

-**Please be aware that the commands below need to be run on fresh machines.
-The worker machine(s) with the Precise (Ubuntu 12.04) images can co-exist next to the Trusty workers.**
+**While worker machines with the older Precise (Ubuntu 12.04) containers can co-exist with Trusty worker machines, you cannot have a worker with both Precise and Trusty containers on the same machine.
+They must be setup on separate fresh machines.**

 ## AWS
 Spin up AWS worker machines (DeviceMapper installer only supports the recommended c3.2xlarge machines due to the storage layout) and run: